Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-The 7HZ Timeless IEM come in one color variation: Black.
+The 7HZ Timeless IEM come in one color variation: 'Black.'
 You can also purchase them with either a 3.5 mm, 4.4 mm, or 2.5 mm cable termination.
-If you come across another variant, please let us know in the discussions, and we'll update our review.
+If you come across another variant, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones

-Check out our recommendations for the best audiophile headphones, the best wired headphones, and the best earbuds and in-ear headphones.
+Check out our recommendations for the best audiophile headphones, the best wired headphones, and the best in-ear headphones.

 MOONDROP Blessing 3

 The MOONDROP Blessing 3 are better IEMs than the 7HZ Timeless.
-The MOONDROP are more comfortable, better built, and their sound profile is more neutral, which some users may prefer, compared to the 7HZ's recessed treble.
+The MOONDROP are more comfortable and better built, and their sound profile is flatter, with a more balanced treble, which some users may prefer to the 7HZ's recessed treble.
 However, the 7HZ comes with more varieties of ear tips.

 MOONDROP KATO

 The MOONDROP KATO and the 7HZ Timeless have different strengths.
 The MOONDROP are in-ear monitors (IEMs) with a dynamic transducer that are more comfortable and have a better build quality.
-Their treble range is flatter and more accurate, and they come with two pairs of nozzles made in different materials to help you customize their sound.
-However, the 7HZ are planar magnetic IEMs that deliver audio more consistently, have much better bass accuracy, and have a flatter mid-range.
-They can also block out more background noise, although their performance in this regard is still sub-par.
+They also come with two pairs of nozzles made in different materials to help you customize their sound.
+However, the 7HZ are planar magnetic IEMs that deliver audio more consistently and come with more ear tip options.

 TRUTHEAR x Crinacle ZERO

-The 7HZ Timeless and the TRUTHEAR x Crinacle ZERO are both IEMs designed with neutral sound in mind.
+The 7HZ Timeless and the TRUTHEAR x Crinacle ZERO are both IEMs designed for audiophiles.
 Depending on your preferences, you might opt for one over the other.
 The 7HZ feature a single planar driver that delivers extremely accurate bass and mids with a veiled treble response.
 By contrast, the TRUTHEAR feature a dual-driver design with an over-emphasized bass and prominent treble.
 The TRUTHEAR are the slightly more comfortable of the two, though, so they're a better choice for longer listening sessions.

 Etymotic ER4XR

 The 7HZ Timeless are better IEMs than the Etymotic ER4XR.
-The 7HZ are planar-magnetic headphones that are more comfortable and have a more neutral sound profile, which some users may prefer.
-However, the Etymotic are better-built and can block out more background noise.
+The 7HZ are planar-magnetic headphones that are more comfortable.
+However, the Etymotic are better built and can block out more background noise.

 Test Results